soorajss1729/soorajss1729.github.io/_pages/about.md

 <div style="text-align: justify;">
 I am an early-stage PhD student at the Computer Science Department of Missouri S&T, specializing in theoretical quantum computing.
 My academic journey began in Photonics, but my deep passion for mathematics and quantum computing inspired me to gradually transition into theoretical research.

-<p>Over the years, I have dedicated myself to building a strong foundation in mathematics and quantum computing through self-learning and independent study.
+Over the years, I have dedicated myself to building a strong foundation in mathematics and quantum computing through self-learning and independent study.
 Platforms like Mathematics and Quantum Computing Stack Exchange have been invaluable in this process, allowing me to engage with global communities, tackle challenging problems, and develop a structured understanding of complex concepts.
-Navigating this unconventional path has required resilience and perseverance to overcome both uncertainty and criticism, making the journey profoundly rewarding and fulfilling.</p>
+Navigating this unconventional path has required resilience and perseverance to overcome both uncertainty and criticism, making the journey profoundly rewarding and fulfilling.

 <p>Feel free to navigate through the sections to explore my notes, insights, and resources that have fueled my learning journey.</p>
 </div>